 - 3.2.2.2.1.
 End date.
 When a version's status as the basis of an EAC certification is set to expire on a certain date, the submission of the system's test report will be the controlling event (see Chapter 4).
-This requirement means the system's test report must be received by the EAC on or before the end date to be certified to the terminating standard. - 3.2.2.2.
+This requirement means the system's test report must be received by the EAC on or before the expiration date to be certified to the terminating standard. - 3.2.2.2.2.
 Start date.
 When a version's status as the basis of an EAC certification is set to begin on a certain date, the submission of the system's application for certification will be the controlling event (see Chapter 4).
 This requirement means the system's application, requesting certification to the new standard, will not be accepted by the EAC until the start date. - 3.2.2.3.
 Version-Manufacturer's Option.
-When the EAC has authorized certification to more than one version of the standards, the Manufacturer must choose which version it wishes to have its voting system tested against.
-The voting system will then be certified to that version of the standards.
-Manufacturers must ensure that all applications for certification identify a particular version of the standards. - 3.2.2.4.
+When the EAC has authorized the option of certification to more than one version of the standards, the Manufacturer must choose which version it wishes to have its voting system tested against.
+The voting system will then be certified to that version of the standards upon successful completion of testing.
+Manufacturers must ensure all applications for certification identify a particular version of the standards. - 3.2.2.4.
 Emerging Technologies.
-If a voting system or component thereof is eligible for a certification under this program (see Section 3.2.1.) and employs technology that is not addressed by a currently accepted version of the VVSG or VSS, the relevant technology shall be subjected to full integration testing and shall be tested to ensure that it operates to the Manufacturer's specifications.
+If a voting system or component thereof is eligible for a certification under this program (see Section 3.2.1.) and employs technology that is not addressed by a currently accepted version of the VVSG the relevant technology shall be subjected to full integration testing and shall be tested to ensure that it operates to the Manufacturer's specifications and that the proper security risk assessments and quality assurance processes are in place.
+The Technology Testing Agreement (TTA) process described below is intended to provide additional clarification and guidance to enhance the testing and certification process for voting systems incorporating new or emerging technology.
 The remainder of the system will be tested to the applicable Federal standards.
-Information on emerging technologies will be forwarded to the EAC's Technical Guidelines Development Committee (TGDC). - 3.2.3.
-Significance of an EAC Certification.
-An EAC certification is an official recognition that a voting system (in a specific configuration or configurations) has been tested to and has met an identified set of Federal voting standards.
-An EAC certification is not any of the following: - 3.2.3.1.
-An endorsement of a Manufacturer, voting system, or any of the system's components. - 3.2.3.2.
-A Federal warranty of the voting system or any of its components. - 3.2.3.3.
-A determination that a voting system, when fielded, will be operated in a manner that meets all HAVA requirements. - 3.2.3.4.
-A substitute for State or local certification and testing.
+Information on emerging technologies will be forwarded to the EAC's Technical Guidelines Development Committee (TGDC). - 3.2.2.4.1.
+TTA Meeting. - 3.2.2.4.1.1.
+The manufacturer should contact the Certification Division as early as possible in their design and development process to have a general discussion regarding new or emerging technology in any voting system product.